z5labs/megamind/CONTRIBUTING.md

 ### Guidelines

 - **Pull requests are welcome**, as long as you're willing to put in the effort to meet the guidelines.
+- All PRs should correspond to a Story issue.
 - Aim for clear, well written, maintainable code.
 - Simple and minimal approach to features, like Go.
 - Refactoring existing code now for better performance, better readability or better testability wins over adding a new feature.